frederic-perez/AmE-dictionary/data/dictionary.md

 __morale__ _n_ :three::hammer:
 __morass__ _n_ :three::hammer: (morasses) _Morasses of salt._
 __moratorium__ _n_ :two::hammer:
-__morbidity__ _n_ :two: The relative incidence of a particular disease. _COPD is responsible for considerable morbidity and mortality._
+__morbidity__ _n_ :three: The relative incidence of a particular disease. _COPD is responsible for considerable morbidity and mortality._ _Conditions such as back pain and arthritis are the biggest cause of morbidity in the UK._
 __morcellator__
 __more than meets the eye__
 __morels__ _n_